Last updated on September 27th, 2022

 Fruit is rich in vital nutrients like fiber.
 It forms a healthy part of a balanced diet and people use fruit as a snack as well.
 Yet, there are a few fruits that contain a high sugar content.
-And, this may lead to rise in blood glucose levels.
+And, this may lead to a rise in blood glucose levels.
 One such high sugar fruit is “sapota” or “chikoo”.
-Diabetic patients should keep proper check of their sugar consumption.
+Diabetic patients should keep a proper check on their sugar consumption.
 This helps to prevent these blood glucose spikes.
-Read this article to know the top 10 astonishing sapota benefits for health and also check whether “sapota for diabetes” is true or not.
+Read this article to know the top 10 astonishing sapota benefits for health and also check whether sapota for diabetes is true or not.

 What is Sapota?

 This fruit is commonly termed as Chikoo or chiku fruit in India.
 These are round-shaped sweet fruits cultivated on huge evergreen trees.

 Sapota is usually brown in colour and oval or round in shape.
 Its external skin is rough in texture.
 Also, the internal flesh of sapota is brown in hue.
 Yet, chikoo fruit has a fleshy and soft texture, contrasting to its external covering.
 Also, there are 2-3 seeds present in the flesh of sapota.
 People eat the fruit with the internal flesh.
 However, they may peel it before having.
 The seeds are inedible and should be thrown away.

 Sapota is one of the most pleasant fruits available in the market.
 Also, they are amazing in taste.
 Be it hair, skin, or immunity booster, Chikoo is just a great inclusion to any diet fulfilling all the body demands.

 For kids also, sapota’s mild and sweet flavours make a good snack option.
 Sapota offers a range of health benefits and is beneficial for the gut.